openconfig/ygnmi/README.md

 ### Queries

 The ygnmi library uses generic queries to represent a gNMI path, the value type, and schema.
-Queries should never be constructed directly, instead are returned by calling .Config() or .State() on the generated code.
-There are several query types that allow type safety when running operation.
+Queries should never be constructed directly.
+Instead, they are returned by calling .Config() or .State() on the generated code.
+There are several query types that allow type safety when running an operation.
-=The relationship of the query types is:
+The relationship of the query types is:

 ![Query Diagram](doc/queries.svg)